-&lt;sup>5 The exposures are secured by deposits held as collateral
+6 The exposures are secured by deposits held as collateral

-The Bank currently does not take any position with trading intent, but certain transactions may be classified as trading based on the applicable accounting guidelines.
-The Bank's trading book (as per accounting classification) includes the foreign exchange (FX) & derivative transactions entered on behalf of the clients.
+(as per accounting classification) includes the foreign exchange (FX) & derivative transactions entered on behalf of the clients.
 These transactions are covered by the Bank on a back to back basis.
 In addition, trading book also includes the ineffective hedges based on their accounting treatment and certain FX swaps entered into by the Bank to cover its interest and FX risk.

-As at 31 March 2014, the notional principal values of the derivative instruments along with the gross positive and gross negative fair value were:
+As at 31 March 2015, the notional principal values of the derivative instruments along with the gross positive and gross negative fair value were:

 USD million

-Instrument Non-Trading Notional Principal Trading Notional Principal Gross Positive Fair value Gross Negative Fair value

-Exchange rate contracts 572 2,063 55 33

-Interest rate contracts 919 1,015 32 20
+Instrument Non-Trading Notional Principal Trading Notional Principal Gross Positive Fair value Gross Negative Fair value Exchange rate contracts 545.8 1,559.1 29.0 87.8 Interest rate contracts 838.6 546.2 24.2 12.0